 3) Take Breaks when Needed.
 This goes back to communication.
 Take the time out during procedures to compose yourself as needed.
 Have a predetermined hand signal to stop the procedure as often as needed.
 Some patients with dental anxiety feel claustrophobic after awhile and may need to walk around a bit, catch their breath, ask a question, etc. before finishing the dental procedure.

 4) Be Open and Honest.
 Tell your dentist what bothers you most about the dental experience, or past problems that have increased your dental anxiety.
 For some, the loud pitched noises may be very difficult, for others it might be the smells of the dental office, and for others it might be a past painful experience.
 These issues can be addressed in order to make your experience more acceptable.
 In dentistry today, there are many techniques to deliver a more comfortable and comforting experience.

 5) Consider Medication.
 For some of us with more extreme dental anxiety, a mild form of sedation may be necessary to get you through.
 Taking a medication such as Valium prior to your appointment can help you sleep the night before, and allow for you to actually get to your appointment.
 Generally, such medications relax your entire body, decreasing the sweats, heart racing, and panic attacks that might otherwise disable you.
 This is a wonderful way to acclimate yourself to your new dentist, and the dental experience.
 Over time, the dosage can be reduced as you gain confidence in your dentist and your own coping abilities.
-Plenty of patients, with time, can learn the techniques necessary to have dental treatment without medication.
+Plenty of patients, with time, can learn the proper dental anxiety techniques necessary to have dental treatment without medication.